GrapheneOS/hardened_malloc/README.md

     * Another layer of the quarantine swaps with a random slot in an array to randomize the number of large deallocations required to push mappings out of the quarantine
-* Detection of write-after-free by verifying zero filling is intact
 * Memory in fresh allocations is consistently zeroed due to it either being fresh pages or zeroed on free after previous usage
 * Delayed free via a combination of FIFO and randomization for slab allocations